Giffy/MongoDB_PyMongo_Tutorial/README.md

-# MongoDB_PyMongo_Tutorial
+# MongoDB usage with PyMongo
-Introduction to MongoDB and tutorial to implement in Python using PyMongo
+Introduction to MongoDB and tutorial to access to database with Python using PyMongo